My Carnival Victory Review

 Wine Bar, deck 5 aft.

-There were live bands and acoustic acts playing in various areas throughout the ship that kept it rocking late into the night.
-The band that played in the casino area was awesome because they were playing current chart-topping singles and not old school Dido music!
-I mean how many times do we need to hear White Flag on a cruise?
+Live bands and acoustic acts played in various areas throughout the ship that keeping it rocking late into the night.
+The band that played in the casino area was awesome because they were playing current chart-topping singles and not old-school Dido music!
+How many times do we need to hear White Flag on a cruise?

-The Piano Bar, Black and Red Seas Bar, Irish Sea Bar, and the Odyssey Disco were popular hotspots after the late night adults-only comedy shows let out.
-The family comedy shows were typically at 7:30 and 8:30, while the adults-only were 10:30 and 11:30.
+The Piano Bar, Black and Red Seas Bar, Irish Sea Bar, and the Odyssey Disco were popular hotspots after the late-night adults-only comedy shows let out.
+The family comedy shows were typically at 7:30 and 8:30, while the adults-only were at 10:30 and 11:30.
 You’ll want to arrive early to the comedy shows because 10 minutes to showtime it’s standing room only.
-There were a couple shows during the voyage that the lounge was at capacity and they wouldn’t let anyone enter.
+There were a couple of shows during the voyage when the lounge was at capacity, and they wouldn’t let anyone enter.

 Dining

-If you know me, you know that on every Carnival ship I look for two things – a Guy’s Burger Joint and a Steakhouse.
+If you know me, you know that on every Carnival ship, I look for two things – a Guy’s Burger Joint and a Steakhouse.
 This ship lacked both.
-Since Carnival Victory was launched in 2000, neither of those establishments existed, so I was in search of the next best thing; anything I could find.
+Since Carnival Victory was launched in 2000, neither of those establishments existed, so I was searching for the next best thing: anything I could find.
 I found it.

 Mediterranean Restaurant lido area